 Generally speaking, the software can help to ensure that the industrial robot will operate efficiently and safely, aiding in the completion of automated tasks.
 Hand finishing tasks, in particular, can now be completed by CNC robotic systems.
 Industrial robots with variants of 5 axis milling capabilities, can easily perform polishing operations, a process that could otherwise require hand finishing.

 Semi-automated production steps are completed by a CNC machine in some instances, however, some steps can only be performed by human or robot operators.
 Robots can now complete tasks such as:

 - Controlling product quality with automated quality inspection

 An operator can face potential hazards such as gases, fumes, fire and exhaustion from repetitive tasks.
-By replacing a human operator with a CNC robot welding machine, this will allow the manufacturer to increase positioning accuracy and reach long lasting results.
-With a reduction in labour costs as well as decreased chance of accident or hazards, it's understandable why manufacturers may implement robots to assist in the welding process.
+By replacing a human operator with a CNC robot welding machine, will allow the manufacturer to increase positioning accuracy and reach long-lasting results.
+With a reduction in labour costs as well as a decreased chance of accidents or hazards, it's understandable why manufacturers may implement robots to assist in the welding process.

 Differences between robots and CNC Machines

 CNC machines are widely accepted as producing more accurate results than robots.
 Robot accuracies can be improved by calibration however, the accuracies of CNC machining can be fractions of a micron, as opposed to robots, the accuracies of which are acknowledged as 100s of a micron.